 There are many different components used in a DJ controller.
 Here is an overview:

-A knob along with a level meter is used to adjust and check input volumes on different channels.
+A knob and a level meter are used to adjust and check input volumes on different channels.
 The knob is used to set the volume level for each channel.